Stranger Than Paradise: Plot

-The film is a three-act story about Willie, who lives in Brooklyn, and his interactions with the two other main characters, his cousin Eva and friend Eddie.
+The film is a three-act story about Bela "Willie" Molnar, who lives in Brooklyn, and his interactions with the two other main characters, his cousin Eva and friend Eddie.

 In the first act, Willie, a surly small-time gambler and hustler of Hungarian origin, receives a phone call from his Aunt Lotte in Cleveland informing him that his expected visit by his cousin Eva, who is coming from Hungary to live with Lotte, will have to be extended to ten days because Lotte is unexpectedly in the hospital.
 Willie makes it clear that he does not want Eva there.
 When Eva arrives, he orders her to speak English rather than Hungarian, as Willie strongly identifies as "American."
 He grudgingly begins to enjoy her company.
 He becomes protective, discouraging her from going out alone, or beyond certain streets.
 At one point, Eva takes the initiative to clean the apartment, which is fairly dirty.
 When she finds his vacuum cleaner, Willie playfully tries to persuade her that an American expression for vacuuming is "choking the alligator", but Eva doesn't believe him.

 Despite his growing fondness for Eva, Willie refuses to take her on his trips to the racetrack with Eddie, his good-natured friend and hustling accomplice.
 Eddie fruitlessly tries to persuade him to bring Eva along.
 Willie and Eva watch football in the afternoon and late-night sci-fi movies.
 His esteem for her increases when she returns from an excursion with a few canned food items, a TV dinner "especially" for him, and, to his astonishment, a carton of cigarettes, all obtained without money.
 He smiles and shakes her hand, telling her "I think you're alright, kid."

 Eva, smart, pretty, and low-key, likes to play her favorite song, Screamin' Jay Hawkins's "I Put a Spell on You", which Willie dislikes.
 He buys her a dress, which she dislikes.
 At this point it becomes evident that Willie has grown attached to Eva.
 When the ten days have passed, Eva leaves, and Willie is clearly upset to see her go.
 Eddie, on his way to visit Willie, sees her discard the dress on the street, but doesn't tell Willie.

 The second act starts a year later and opens with Willie and Eddie winning a large amount of money by cheating at poker.
 Willie asks Eddie about borrowing his brother-in-law's car, telling him "I just wanna get out'a here, see sump'in different, ya know?".
 He actually wants to go to Cleveland to see Eva.